 - 2 Tbsp milk

-- In a large bowl, combine the butter and sugar and cream until smooth.
+- In a large bowl, cream the butter and the sugar together until smooth.

 - Add the eggs, milk, and the sourdough starter and mix well.